Training Environment

 University of Minnesota / University of Iowa / Institute of Diabetes, Obesity & Metabolism

 Weekly seminars presented by world renown experts from around the world.
-Links to schedule:https://medicine.uiowa.edu/diabetes/events/month/2020-07-01
+Links to schedule of weekly Diabetes seminars

 Stem Cell Institute

 During the school year, the institute hosts a weekly seminar in which invited faculty presents their research.
 During the summer, graduate students and postdoctoral fellows present their work.
-When Dr. Alejandro host a visiting faculty, her team meets one-on-one or as a group with the speaker to discuss science and career development. https://med.umn.edu/stemcell
+When Dr. Alejandro host a visiting faculty, her team meets one-on-one or as a group with the speaker to discuss science and career development.
+Stem Cell InstituteS Institute

 Molecular, Cellular, Developmental Biology and Genetics (MCDB&G), Molecular Pharmacology & Therapeutics

-Dr. Alejandro is a Faculty member of the MCDB&G https://cbs.umn.edu/academics/departments/gcd/about/seminars and the Department of Pharmacology, https://med.umn.edu/pharmacology.
+Dr. Alejandro is a Faculty member of the (MCDB&G) Molecular, Cellular, Developmental Biology and Genetics and the Department of Pharmacology.
 Trainees are always encouraged to attend seminars relevant to their training.

 Journal Clubs